-OXY AND THE MORONS is a brand new punk musical written by Mike Peters, Paul Sirett and Steve Allan Jones.
+OXY AND THE MORONS is the brand new punk musical written by Mike Peters, Paul Sirett and Steve Allan Jones.

 Directed by Peter Rowe, OXY AND THE MORONS is a New Wolsey Theatre Production that will run from October 12th to October 21st 2017 exclusively at the New Wolsey Theatre, Ipswich.

 Tickets for all performances are on sale now direct from the New Wolsey Box Office and if you act quickly, seats in the first two rows for each performance are on sale for a limited period at the punk price of £10 on a first come first served basis.
 Get your OXY AND THE MORONS Tickets Here.